Nurse Practitioner vs. Physician Assistant: Which Career Is Right for You?

 - Screen and refer patients to specialists and other health care providers

 The amount of overlap may surprise you but NPs and APs are not identical positions.
 Each has its own specific role in the healthcare industry and doctors rely heavily on both to provide quality care.
 Understanding the key differences will better help you determine what career path to pursue.
+Use the links below to quickly navigate the page:

 Formal Definition: A nurse practitioner is an Advanced Practice Registered Nurse (APRN) who has completed their advanced education and extensive training.
 NPs make up a very large and vital part of the medical care community.
 The Bureau of Labor Statistics defines the role of a nurse practitioner as follows: “Nurse practitioners serve as primary and specialty care providers, providing a blend of nursing and healthcare services to patients and families.”
 Primary is the key word in this definition.
 NPs provide many of the same primary care services as a physician.